bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-bitcoin-addresses.md

 Aaron Van Wirdum: 00:12:53

-Yeah, I think for example the capital "I" and the lowercase "i" are both not in there because they look too similar.
+I think for example the capital "I" and the lowercase "l" are both not in there because they look too similar.

 Sjors Provoost: 00:13:01